anoma/namada/documentation/dev/src/specs/ledger.md

    Please refer to the [signing of the default transactions](ledger/default-transactions.md#signing-transactions) to learn how to construct inner transaction's signatures which will be accepted by the [default validity predicates](ledger/default-validity-predicates.md).

-   Note that currently the key doesn't change and so it stay constant for the duration of a chain and `<EllipticCurve as PairingEngine>::G1Affine::prime_subgroup_generator()` may be used to encrypt the inner transaction for now as done by the the [`WrapperTx::new` method](https://dev.namada.net/master/rustdoc/namada/types/transaction/wrapper/wrapper_tx/struct.WrapperTx.html#method.new) (depends on <https://github.com/anoma/namada/issues/669>).
+   Note that currently the key doesn't change and so it stays constant for the duration of a chain and `<EllipticCurve as PairingEngine>::G1Affine::prime_subgroup_generator()` may be used to encrypt the inner transaction for now as done by the [`WrapperTx::new` method](https://dev.namada.net/master/rustdoc/namada/types/transaction/wrapper/wrapper_tx/struct.WrapperTx.html#method.new) (depends on <https://github.com/anoma/namada/issues/669>).

 - `tx_hash`: A SHA-256 hash of the inner transaction.
 This MUST match the hash of decrypted `inner_tx`.